 Mother: María Consuelo Loera Pérez

-Marriages: Believed to have been married at least three times, the most recent being Emma Coronel Aispuro (2007-present)
+Marriages: Believed to have been married at least three times, the most recent being to Emma Coronel Aispuro (2007-present)

 Children: Is purported to have fathered between 12 and 13 children